Kyle Isbel Preview, Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Kyle Isbel (hitting .250 in his past 10 games, with a double, a home run, two walks and seven RBI), take on starting pitcher James Paxton and the Boston Red Sox at Kauffman Stadium, Friday at 8:10 PM ET.
+Kyle Isbel -- 1-for-3 with a double and two RBI in his most recent game -- will be in action for the Kansas City Royals against the Boston Red Sox, with Chris Sale on the hill, on September 3 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Pirates.
+In his most recent game, he went 1-for-3 with a double and two RBI against the Red Sox.

 Kyle Isbel Game Info & Props vs. the Red Sox